Telligent Systems

 Telligent, A Verint Company is an enterprise collaboration and community software business founded in 2004 by Rob Howard.
-The company changed its name to Zimbra, Inc in September 2013 after acquiring Zimbra from VMWare.
+The company changed its name to Zimbra, Inc. in September 2013 after acquiring Zimbra from VMWare.
 In August 2015, Verint Systems, Inc. acquired Telligent and currently operates Telligent as an independent business unit.
 As of August 2015, the remaining assets of Zimbra were acquired by Synacor.

 Company history

 Telligent was founded by Rob Howard in 2004.
 Howard was previously a founding member of Microsoft's ASP.NET team and helped build and run the Microsoft ASP.NET community.

 Telligent introduced its first product, Community Server, in the fall of 2004.
 Community Server was an integrated community platform that brought together blogs, wikis, forums, user profiles, etc. Community Server was based on the work done by Rob Howard on the ASP.NET Forums, Jason Alexander on Gallery, and Scott Watermasysk on Text.

 Dell and Myspace both became Telligent customers in 2006.
 Dell started a blog on Telligent's platform in response to Jeff Jarvis' post about his dissatisfaction with a Dell laptop.

 At the end of 2007, Telligent introduced a social analytics tool called Harvest Reporting Server.

-In 2008 Intel Capital became Telligent's first capital partner.
+In 2008, Intel Capital became Telligent's first capital partner.

-In 2009 Patrick Brandt took over as CEO and Rob Howard became CTO.
+In 2009, Patrick Brandt took over as CEO and Rob Howard became CTO.
 Patrick Brandt was previously CEO of Skywire Software, which was acquired by Oracle for an undisclosed amount of money.
 Telligent rebranded its product offerings as follows; Community Server became Telligent Community, Harvest Reporting Server became Telligent Analytics, and Community Server Evolution became Telligent Enterprise.
-Telligent also formally introduced the Telligent Evolution platform upon which Telligent Community and Telligent Enterprise were based.
+Telligent also formally introduced the Telligent Evolution platform, upon which Telligent Community and Telligent Enterprise were based.

-As part of the company repositioning, Telligent discontinued development and support for Graffiti CMS and made it available as an open source project.
-Telligent also discontinued BlogMailr, a free email-to-blog service.
+As part of the company's repositioning, Telligent discontinued development and support for Graffiti CMS, making it available as an open-source project.
+Telligent also discontinued BlogMailr, an email-to-blog service.

 In 2010 David Mitchell joined Telligent's board.
 Mitchell is currently CEO of Global 360 and was previously CEO of WebMethods.
 Telligent additionally added Wendy Gibson as Chief Marketing Officer.

 On December 19, 2011, Telligent acquired Leverage Software.

 On July 15, 2013, Telligent acquired Zimbra from Vmware.

 On August 1, 2015, Telligent was acquired by Verint Systems, Inc.

 Products

-Telligent's products are built on the Microsoft .NET and Microsoft SQL Server platform.
-They are primarily used as on-premises, white label software solutions.
+Telligent's products are built on the Microsoft .NET and Microsoft SQL Server platforms.
+They are primarily used as on-premises, white-label software solutions.